Witiko/doctoral-thesis/main.md

 Similarly, we can represent expressions in the language of mathematics using their presentation aspects, structural aspects, and semantic aspects.
-In this section, I will discuss each of these aspects, show examples of formal languages that are commonly used for their representation and how they can interoperate.
+In this section, I will discuss each of these aspects and show examples of formal languages that are commonly used for their representation.

 ### Presentation Math